DD2480-Group-27/geometry-api-java-coverage/report.md

 ### Kristin - function: compareSegments

 I chose the function "compareSegments" from geometry-api-java-coverage/src/main/java/com/esri/core/geometry/SweepComparator.java.
 Lizard calculates the CC to 16.
-For my manual calculation i used the formula "M = π - s + 2" from which I get 17, which is one higher than the number produced by Lizard.
+For my manual calculation I used the formula "M = π - s + 2" from which I get 17, which is one higher than the number produced by Lizard.

 The function is quite long compared to the average NLOC (50 vs 15), although far from the longest functions of 250-500 NLOC.
 However, if you compare the longest of all functions with the most complex of all functions, there seems to be a correlation.
 In the top 10 lists for both of these properties, 7 of the functions appear in both lists.
 These functions involve complex operations.
 They perform geometrical calculations such as cutting a shape of any kind with a shape of any kind.
 This means they require many many conditional statements for the many possible cases which can arise.

 Yes, lizard takes exceptions into account.
 It considers exceptions as possible branches, which increases the number of branches and thereby increases the CC.
 However, in my studied function there are no exceptions and so this makes no difference.

 Documentation is more than unclear, actually there is no documentation of these functions!
-Neither for the top 10 or compareSegments.
+Neither for the top 10 nor compareSegments.

 ### Henrik - function: doOne

 The helper function doOne in the file PointInPolygonHelper.java was studied.
 Both the manual calculation and lizard got the cyclomatic complexity of the function to 21.
 Being just 57 lines the function is not particularly long despite the cyclomatic complexity.
-The function checks if a point is inside of a polygon, on the border of a polygon or outside of a polygon.
-As no exceptions exist in fuction they are not accouted for in the complexity.
+The function checks if a point is inside a polygon, on the border of a polygon or outside a polygon.
+As no exceptions exist in function they are not accounted for in the complexity.
 Most parts of the function are well documented, but the method to check if the point is inside or outside a polygon using the "odd-even rule" could be better documented

 ### Edgar - function: overlaps_

-I choosed the method overlaps_ in the file RelationalOperationsMatrix.java from package com.esri.core.geometry.
+I chose the method overlaps_ in the file RelationalOperationsMatrix.java from package com.esri.core.geometry.
 The complexity reduction can be expressed with the following metrics
 |Sample time|NLOC|CCN|token|PARAM|length|
 |:---:|---:|---:|---:|---:|---:|
 |Before|20|21|207|3|25|
 |After|9|3|48|3|11|

-Since at the start the function was only 25 lines long, I would not say it was a long function but according to lizard, the circular complexity of 21 is higher then the usual (lizard sets a threshold at CCN=15 to differentiate between commonly complex functions and unusually complex ones).
+Since at the start the function was only 25 lines long, I would not say it was a long function but according to lizard, the circular complexity of 21 is higher than the usual (lizard sets a threshold at CCN=15 to differentiate between commonly complex functions and unusually complex ones).
 This function is used to identify if a String matches some pattern considering the mathematical dimension of two other parameters (of type Geometry).
 It is used as a helper method for a bigger function in the same file.
-These measurements do not include exceptions nor exception handlings because of the nature of the code which is enough lowlevel and does not involve any IO operations.
+These measurements do not include exceptions nor exception handling because of the nature of the code which is enough low level and does not involve any IO operations.
-The documentation is almost inexistant but the method corresponds to the single line comment at the line just before which is `Checks whether the scl string is the overlaps relation.`.
+The documentation is almost none existing but the method corresponds to the single line comment at the line just before which is `Checks whether the scl string is the overlaps relation.`.

 For a calculation of the cyclomatic complexity by hand, we can infer that lizard is considering each comparison with `scl.charAt()` as a decision point since they are each a point where the equality `==` can evaluate either to `true` or `false`.
-Thus we have the initial `if (dim_a == dim_b)`, then the `if (dim_a != 1)` and twice the nine decision points with the `chartAt()` call.
+Thus, we have the initial `if (dim_a == dim_b)`, then the `if (dim_a != 1)` and twice the nine decision points with the `chartAt()` call.
 The formula for the CC can be written as `CC=E−N+2P` with E the number of edges in the control flow graph, N the number of nodes in the same graph and P the number of connected components.
 This formula can be rewritten as following `CC=(Number of decision points)+1`.
 Here we have:`CC = 1 + 1 + 2*9 + 1 = 21` before reduction.

 ### Yoyo - function: testPointsOnPolyline2D_
-I choosed the method
+I chose the method
 `testPointsOnPolyline2D_` in the file `PolygonUtils.java` from package com.esri.core.geometry.
 The complexity  can be expressed with the following metrics

 |  | NLOC | CCN | token | PARAM | length |